Joseph Paruta: Premature aging

 It is suspected that Joseph suffered from Werner syndrome, a rare autosomal recessive disorder that is characterized by the appearance of premature aging.
 By 1959, at the age of thirty Joseph had the telltale condition of the syndrome by having a "birdlike" facial appearance.
 This made him stand out among the mob associates in Gravano's crew and made him the target of teasing due to his elderly appearance.
 Other signs that Paruta displayed was cancer and heart disease.
 It is unknown if Paruta was ever diagnosed with having the condition.

 Cancer

 After the DiB (Rober DiBernardo) hit, his smoker's cough got worse and worse.
-Whatever doctor he was going to told him he should see a specialist, it could be serious".
 Sammy made arrangements through some doctors he knew and checked him into the Memorial Sloan-Kettering Cancer Center at 1275 York Avenue in Manhattan, New York for testing.
 The prognosis was that he had terminal lung cancer that had spread through the rest of his body.

 The doctors gave him only a year left to live.
 The chief doctor later confided to Sammy Gravano that he had lied to Paruta's family and that he only had three months to live.
 Gravano felt that he had to honor his friend.
 Even after being diagnosed with terminal cancer he did not stop smoking even when staying at the cancer centre.